VonHeikemen/lsp-zero.nvim/README.md

 This plugin is designed to provide an opinionated set of defaults for working with LSP servers and Autocompletion in Neovim.
 A few things should be considered before you use it in your own config.

 * To get the best experience, it is recommended to read through this page from top to bottom and to understand the options available to you.
-* Trying to setup a plugin that is already used inside lsp-zero can cause issues and loss of functionality.
+* Trying to configure a plugin that is already used inside lsp-zero can cause issues and loss of functionality.
 If you want to customize lsp-zero please  visit the [Advance usage](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md) page, in there you'll find solutions for common scenarios.
 You can also read about the [lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) to get details about the functions available for configuration.
 * lsp-zero uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to configure the language servers.
 Manually calling the `lspconfig` module in another part of your configuration will likely result in a broken configuration.
-If the Advanced Usage section doesn't have a solution for you and you really need to work with `lspconfig`, [you might not need LSP-Zero](https://github.com/VonHeikemen/lsp-zero.nvim#you-might-not-need-lsp-zero).
-* This plugin also handles many layers of abstraction in an effort to give a broad range of users the best possible experience out of the box.
+* lsp-zero handles many layers of abstraction in an effort to give a broad range of users the best possible experience out of the box.
 Some things you expect might not be present as a result.
 If you feel something is missing, search the [discussions](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) to see if it has already been discussed, and open a new discussion if not.
-* If you want to set up completion yourself, you still can.
-See the [Advanced Usage](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md#the-current-api-is-not-enough) section for instructions on how to disable that portion of the plugin and assure your own setup does not conflict with lsp-zero.
+* If you want to set up `nvim-cmp` yourself, you still can.
+See the [Advanced Usage](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md#the-current-api-is-not-enough) section for instructions on how to assure your own configuration does not conflict with lsp-zero.
-* Snippet functionality is included by default via [Luasnip](https://github.com/L3MON4D3/LuaSnip).
+* Snippet functionality is provided via [Luasnip](https://github.com/L3MON4D3/LuaSnip).
 You can use Luasnip to write snippets yourself, or install a collection of snippets.
 The snippet collection [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) is the one recommended in the Install section, but do note it is optional.

 ## Quickstart (for the impatient)